-This guide sets out the principal hotel-specific laws for 17 of the key European countries.
+This guide sets out the principal hotelspecific laws for 18 of the key European countries and, in addition, China.
 If you are a hotel owner or operator in any of these countries or if you are looking to establish a hotel in any of them, this guide provides invaluable assistance in comparing laws of the different jurisdictions and in ensuring that you are fully aware of your obligations as a hotel operator or owner.